FCC blames Commerce Department for 5G weather scare, spectrum delays

 Other commissioners backed Pai’s position.
 Michael O’Rielly claimed that the Commerce Department has raised similar objections “to every other band” the FCC is allocating for 5G and wants “to come back and retest and re-challenge decisions we are making,” which he called a “very problematic” situation.
 Jessica Rosenworcel described the situation as “embarrassing,” saying that the lack of a unified U.S. position could undermine international negotiations at the October ITU World Radiocommunication Conference.

-Rosenworcel’s comments followed a similar warning one month ago, as top Trump administration telecom official David Redl abruptly resigned as assistant secretary for communications and information at the National Telecommunications and Information Administration.
+Rosenworcel’s comments followed a similar warning one month ago, when top Trump administration telecom official David Redl abruptly resigned as assistant secretary for communications and information at the National Telecommunications and Information Administration.
 Pai said the dispute with the Commerce Department has worsened since Redl’s resignation and requested further congressional assistance in hastening 5G deployments to regain momentum.

 The Senate has previously pushed Pai to speed 5G spectrum deployment, describing the deployments as necessary to “winning the race to 5G.”
 While the Commerce Department may be slowing the FCC down, Trump administration officials — including the president — have said they support an accelerated 5G rollout, notably asking the Commerce Department to set the long-term strategy for the initiative.